Skip to main content

 4.3Software safety classificationTRUE☑Software is classified as Class B according to IEC 62304.
 Classification is documented in R-TF-012-023 Software Development Plan section "Software safety classification".

-4.4Legacy softwareTRUE☑SOUP (Software of Unknown Provenance) components are identified and documented in SOUP directory.
-Requirements for SOUP are specified in software architecture documentation and managed according to GP-012 change control procedures.
+4.4Legacy softwareTRUE☑SOUP (Software of Unknown Provenance) components are identified and documented in R-TF-012-029 Software Architecture Description section on SOUP components.
+Requirements for SOUP are specified in software architecture documentation and managed according to GP-012 and GP-023 change control procedures.

 Software Development Process